fallen-icarus/cardano-swaps/README.md

 > **Note**
 >
-> [Present and future discussions with the IOG team](https://github.com/cardano-foundation/CIPs/pull/418) will help determine if this feature is indeed warranted.
+> [Present and future discussions with the community](https://github.com/cardano-foundation/CIPs/pull/418) will help determine if this feature is indeed warranted.

 ### Swap Collisions
 Recall the composition example above.
 What would happen if another user simultaneously submits a transaction using *one* of the same "Swap" UTxOs as an input?
 Whichever transaction is processed by (most) nodes first will succeed, and the other will fail entirely.
 Arbitragers/market-makers will be in constant competition with one another to query and execute the most profitable swaps at any point in time, and must strike a balance between simple swaps and complex composed swaps.
 There is a lot of stochasticity here; the higher the ratio of open swaps to arbitragers is, the lower the overall chances of a collision, but the more attractive a particular swap is, the higher the chances of *that* particular collision.
 And "attractiveness" depends not only on the price of one swap, but how that price relates to all possible compositions involving that swap.